ChrisRoyse/Pheromind/allyourcodebaserbelongtome.md

         *   **Secrets Management:** Check for hardcoded secrets, API keys, or insecure handling of sensitive data.
         *   **Input Validation & Sanitization:** Assess how inputs from all sources (user, file, network, other modules) are validated and outputs are sanitized, especially if interacting with external systems, databases, or UIs.
         *   **Error Handling & Logging:** Evaluate the robustness of error handling mechanisms and the adequacy of logging for security event monitoring.
-        *   **Post-Quantum Security (PQC) Implications:**
-            *   Identify any classical cryptographic primitives currently used (e.g., RSA, ECC, DH for key exchange/signatures/encryption; AES, ChaCha20 for symmetric encryption; SHA-2, SHA-3 for hashing).
-            *   Assess if these classical cryptographic operations protect data or processes that could be vulnerable to a future quantum adversary (e.g., long-term secrets, digital identities, secure communication channels, data at rest requiring long-term confidentiality).
-            *   Pinpoint specific functions, modules, or data flows where introducing PQC algorithms would be most impactful for future-proofing the system's security.
     *   **E. Improvement Recommendations & Technical Debt:**
         *   **Refactoring Opportunities:** Suggest specific areas for code refactoring to improve clarity, performance, maintainability, or security.
         *   **Potential Bugs/Edge Cases:** Note any logic that seems fragile, prone to race conditions, or potential unhandled edge cases.
         *   **Technical Debt:** Explicitly identify instances of technical debt (e.g., quick fixes, outdated libraries/practices, commented-out code, TODOs needing action, lack of documentation).
 Estimate the impact if possible.
         *   **Performance Considerations:** Highlight any obvious performance bottlenecks or areas where optimization might be beneficial (e.g., inefficient algorithms, excessive I/O).
-        *   **PQC Integration Points:** Based on the PQC implications, suggest *where* in the code PQC algorithms (e.g., for key encapsulation mechanisms (KEMs), digital signatures) could be integrated.
-Be specific about the functions, modules, or protocols involved.

 3.  **Inter-File Relationships (Within the current batch):**
     *   Describe how the files in this current batch interact, depend on each other, or form a cohesive module.